-Excessive lateral pressure syndrome (ELPS) is a collection of symptoms and signs related to the edge of the kneecap being forced abnormally against the wall of the underlying groove.
+Excessive lateral pressure syndrome (ELPS) is a painful problem where the edge of the kneecap is pressing too tightly against the outer wall of the underlying groove.

 lateral patellar tilt